awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Java.md

 ## Connecting to a DB cluster<a name="UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken.Connect"></a>

-The following code example shows how to generate an authentication token, and then use it to connect to a cluster running MySQL\.
+The following code example shows how to generate an authentication token, and then use it to connect to a cluster running MariaDB or MySQL\.

 To run this code example, you need the [AWS SDK for Java](http://aws.amazon.com/sdk-for-java/), found on the AWS site\.
 In addition, you need the following:
 + MySQL Connector/J\.
 This code example was tested with `mysql-connector-java-5.1.33-bin.jar`\.